DFRobot/DFRobot_RPi_Display/readme.md

 many display device of DFRobot depend on it.

 this lib supports python3 and python2.
+Chinese and English print available, other language untest.

 usage:
 download and unpack this lib to your raspberryPi